Bunny Maloney: Broadcast

-In France, Bunny Maloney was officially premiered on June 29, 2009, on the TV channels Canal+ and Canal+ Family during the Canaille+ programming block.
+In France, Bunny Maloney was officially premiered on 29 June 2009, on the TV channels Canal+ and Canal+ Family during the Canaille + programming block.

-The show was originally intended to air on March 29, 2009, but was postponed at the last minute, due to the leaders of Canal+ Family finding the show unsuitable to air on Cartoon+ – a block aiming for young audiences.
+The show was originally intended to air on 29 March 2009, but was postponed at the last minute, due to the leaders of Canal+ Family finding the show unsuitable to air on Cartoon+ – a block aiming for young audiences.
 The show was later delayed to a new premiere date at June.
 Prior to official release, the first three episodes were broadcast on Canal+ throughout April and May as sneak previews.

 The show also planned to air on France 2, but never did; later airing on sister channel France Ô (via their youth-oriented ôôôôÔ ! block) in 2011, until 2013.
 It was also planned to be broadcast on France 4 (via the tween-aimed Ludo block).
-The show was also aired on regional France Télévisions channels (e.g. Via Stella and the La 1ère channels) until March 2016.
+The show was also aired on regional France Télévisions channels (e.g. France 3 Via Stella and the La 1ère channels) until March 2016.

 An English dub aired on Kabillion in the United States, and Kix in the United Kingdom.

-In Ireland, it aired on 3e from 2009 to 2011.